xma711/notebook/database/relational_database/postgres/postgres_in_aws/README.md

 issues
 ----------------

-fail to connect with an error msg:
+Fail to connect with an error msg:
 "onnection to postgres-aws-test.cvbfx5rmnyq6.us-east-1.rds.amazonaws.com:5432 refused.
 Check that the hostname and port are correct and that the postmaster is accepting TCP/IP connections."